wrattler/wrattler-design/data-store/data-store.md

 translation (to and from the common language) rather than between every possible pair of agents.

-A typical exisiting notebook, such as one created by Jupyter, comprises a series of “executable cells” of code, interspersed with formatted text and output such as charts.
+A typical notebook in contemporary practice, such as one created by Jupyter, comprises a series of “executable cells” of code interspersed with formatted text and output such as charts.
 These cells are not independent but are typically steps in a larger piece of analysis; there is therefore the question of how state is maintained between the execution of one cell and the next.

 The current answer is that the cells are executed in a single runtime process -- the “kernel” -- so that the execution of each cell takes place in the